Our Future Path! A plan for a better world!

 All of us should expect the same quality of service for the same cost.
 If we had compliments or complaints about the service we received, we could provide our feedback or performance ratings directly to the employers or management.
 If the employer or a manager was not available, there could be another, secure, method to provide our feedback, like a feedback card to be mailed or to be put in a drop box.
 This would give employers better control over the quality of their employees’ work.

-Without tips, employers would need to provide their employees with either a higher, more realistic, pay, or commissions.
-With a higher fixed pay, an employee’s pay would reflect the quantity and quality of service that they provide.
+Without tips, employers would need to provide their employees with higher and more realistic fixed pay, or with commissions.
+An employee’s pay should reflect the quantity and quality of service that they provide their customers.
 With commissions, an employee would get a percentage of what they sell and would make more by having more and higher spending customers.
 Commissions would work best where patrons can choose who serves them, so that better performing employees would make more.
 With all pay being reported, there could be no problem with unreported income.
-This would even save both the employer and employee a lot of extra paperwork.
+This would also save both the employer and employee a lot of extra paperwork.

 Next Section